WnndGws/git-wiki/git/0005_git_cheatsheet.md

 - check encryption with `git-crypt status`
   - can unlock the repo using gpg key assuming it was locked using `git-crypt add-gpg-user KEY` (which is what I use, just make sure to use the E key)

+### Trunk-based in a team

+- Use `git clone REPO` to get the repo initially
+- Start adding changes to files, just make sure to use feature flags
+  - Feature flags basically means lots of `if-then` statements in the code, and read a local config file, or system state etc
+- Every now and then run `git fetch --all --prune` to see what changes have been made to `origin/main` since the last time I pulled or pushed to it
+  - You will likely see something like `98169c3..6b4ca35  master -> origin/master` in the output telling me that I am on commit `98169c3` but the latest commit to main is `6b4ca35`
+  - I want to rebase my changes on-top of the changes already made using `git rebase --interactive origin/main`
+  - I have essentially now updated my git log to match the current state of `origin/main` and my commits I made since the last pull are then tacked onto the end